-After completion of the requirements for the Family Nurse Practitioner track from the Wellstar School of Nursing and with the recommendation of the Associate Director, Graduate Nursing Program, graduates are eligible to take the American Nurses Credentialing Center and/or the American Academy of Nurse Practitioners National Certification Examination.
+After completion of the requirements for the Family Nurse Practitioner or the Psychiatric Mental Health Nurse Practitioner programs from the Wellstar School of Nursing and with the recommendation of the Associate Director of Graduate Nursing, graduates are eligible to take the American Nurses Credentialing Center's and/or the American Academy of Nurse Practitioners' certification exam.
 Upon successful completion of one or both certification examinations, graduates may then apply for authorization from the Georgia Board of Nursing to practice as an advanced practice nurse.